MohamedAbdEl-Rauof/E-Commerce-Website/README.md

 > the required to refreash to load the api or  data , like add to cart , then refreash
 > the syntex of next files
 > not forget handle new arraivel count function
+> must refreash to add product to cart